roshantaneja/School_Notes/docs/Chemistry Honours/Unit 8 - Genius Hour/Fully compiled Script.md

 [OPENING SHOT: Roshan sitting at his desk with a chemistry textbook and chemicals around]

-RT: First, let's talk about a script that's going to help us decipher and balance chemical equations.
-If you're here thinking, "Roshan, what are you doing?
-We're here for robots, not atoms!"
-Don't worry!
-This script is going to make balancing chemical equations a breeze.

 [ON-SCREEN: Python code for balancing chemical equations]

 ![Chem Equation Balancer Script](docs/Chemistry%20Honours/Unit%208%20-%20Genius%20Hour/Chem%20Equation%20Balancer%20Script.md)

-RT: And there you have it, folks!
-Our Python script successfully balances the chemical equation.
-Chemistry made easy with a touch of programming!

 RT: Now, why is understanding and balancing chemical equations relevant in the grand scheme of things?
 Well, a lot of the problems we're facing today, especially those related to climate change, are essentially chemical problems.
 From reducing CO2 emissions to creating sustainable fuels, a deep understanding of chemistry is critical.